Ambidextrous organization: Levels of ambidexterity

 The functional definition of ambidexterity was originally used to describe organizations, but recently this concept was extended to multiple organizational levels, including individuals, teams, and leaders.
 On the most general level, the concept of ambidexterity implies successfully managing the dichotomy of explorative variability creation and exploitative variability reduction.

-Whenever there are needs to be both explorative and exploitive, conflict occurs (Bledow, Frese, Anderson, Erez, & Farr, 2009).
+Whenever there are needs to be both explorative and exploitive, conflict occurs.
 That's when ambidexterity is necessary.
 Actually, regulating the conflicting demands of innovation is not only a challenge for the upper echelon of an organization but also a phenomenon that spans all levels of an organization.
 Employees as individuals, collectives of employees such as work teams, and the organization as a whole all have to find strategies to deal with conflicting demands in order to succeed in innovation and adaption to changing markets.
-Some examples of strategies and tactics that could be implemented at all three levels of analysis were also listed out (Bledow et al., 2009).
+Some examples of strategies and tactics that could be implemented at all three levels of analysis were also listed out.
 These examples are presented in Table 1, including a separation strategy (in the Separation column) or an integration strategy (in the last two columns).